UCL/scikit-surgerychallenge/CONTRIBUTING.md

 2. Include comments to make your code easily understandable.
 3. Add unit tests for new and modified code
 4. Make sure all existing and new tests pass
-5. Make sure all docstrings have been added
-6. Make sure all dependencies have been added to requirements
-7. Make sure your code works for all required versions of Python
+5. Make sure your code works for all required versions of Bash
-8. Make sure your code works for all required operating systems
+6. Make sure your code works for all required operating systems